-8. Trial: August 15, 2011 at 9:00 a.m.
+8. Trial: October 17, 2011 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take five days to try.
+The parties estimate that this case will take three to four days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.